mal5482/2018CS109A_FinalProject_G18/Models.md

 ```
 ![PC1 vs. PC2](/images/pca1.png)
 ![Cumulative explained variance](/images/pca2.png)
-**From PCA we could find that for our data, we need large number of principle components to account for a high variance of the total variance in predictors.
-Considering the size of our dataset and dangerous of overfitting, we did not use PCs to run models.**
+From PCA we could find that for our data, we need large number of principle components to account for a high variance of the total variance in predictors.
+Considering the size of our dataset and dangerous of overfitting, we did not use PCs to run models.

 ### <a name="logistic"></a> 1) Multinomial Logistic Modeling
-**We used two regularization methods to run the model: Ridge and Lasso.
-They could help us to better understand the importance of features in different settings.**
+We used two regularization methods to run the model: **Ridge** and **Lasso**.
+They could help us to better understand the importance of features in different settings.

 #### <a name="ridge"></a> a) Multinomial Logistic - Ridge Regularization